Enterprise Social Networking Introduction:

 - Following – the ability to subscribe to the Activity Streams of people or things.

-- Activity Streams – Flows of messages concerning a person or object of interest like “Mary created a Task in Project Marketing”.
+- Activity Streams – Flows of messages concerning a person or object of interest.
 There may be many Activity Streams for a person or things.
-For example there may be separate Activity Steams for an employee such as status updates, tasks, documents, events, comments to other people’s messages, profile updates, new followers, new people following or location.
+For example, there may be separate Activity Steams for an employee such as status updates, tasks, documents, events, comments to other people’s messages, profile updates, new followers, new people following or location.

-- Microblogging encourages short, one-topic, terse messages.
-Attachments can accompany a microblog message.
-But if there is an attachment, the message conveys the context so that the interest level can be quickly determined.
+- Microblogging encourages short, one-topic messages.
+Attachments can accompany a microblog message but if there is an attachment, the message conveys the context so that the interest level can be quickly determined.

 - The Follow/Follower model lets an employee opt-in to receive the Activity Feeds from another employee.
 In email speak, this is analogous to an employee being able to put their name on a CC: list or take their name off of a CC: list in an email thread.